comsystan/comsystanj/description/img3-description.md

 - Fractal fragmentation and disorder index FFDI
 - 8-bit binary image volume
 - Binary [0, >0] algorithm
+- Raster box scanning
 - FFI = FD of mass - FD of boundary
-- FFI is the fractal dimension of the image - Fractal dimension of the boundary image
+- FFI is the Box counting dimension of the volume (mass) - Box counting dimension of the boundary volume
 - Boundary volume = volume - Eroded volume (erosion by one pixel)
 - FFDI = D1(1-FFI)
 - D1 is the Information dimension